tanishq51099/Generative-Question-Answering/README.md

 * A cross-encoder ranking method was then used to improve the accuracy of the retrieval model.
 * In this method, the first 10 passages were retrieved using the dense passage retriever and then ranked based on a cross-encoder method.
 * The cross-encoder method takes the user query and all the retrieved passages (in this case, 10) as input.
 It then computes similarity scores between the query and each retrieved passage.
-* The transformer model serves as the backbone for our cross-encoder approach.
+* The transformer model serves as the backbone for our cross-encoder approach:
-Dense Passage Retriever: ms-marco-MiniLM-L-6-v2
+* - Dense Passage Retriever: ms-marco-MiniLM-L-6-v2
+  - Sparse Retriever: All-MiniLM-L6-v2
 * The top 5, top 3, and top 1 passage was then selected and given to the Generator model.

 ![image](https://github.com/tanishq51099/Generative-Question-Answering/assets/114322584/48f0ce5e-3a09-4260-9916-211b6c9f4356)